board of directors

 -

-Heath Brown, Secretary
+Heath Brown, Treasurer

 If you use the trails in Spearfish chances are you will meet Heath Brown.
 Whether he is doing trail maintenance on Lookout Mountain, cross country skiing at Big Hill, or running on Tinton, Heath loves to be outside on a trail.
 Heath is the current Secretary at STC.
 He has a degree in Outdoor Education from Black Hills State, and a background in wildland firefighting.
 He believes that the greatest impact STC can have is through trails education.